-H10: Technical Writing
+H10: Technical Writing Instructor: Prof. Sanderson

 Objective is to provide instruction in basic scientific report and review paper writing; in grammar and spelling; in business letter writing with specific reference to the employment application letter and resume; and in the cultural, social, and historical background of agriculture and its related trades.
 Students must write a major term paper.
 H10 is not equivalent to any H100 level course.
+Fall semester - 3 lecs per week.

-H45: Technical Communications
+H45: Technical Communications Instructor: Prof. Sanderson

 This course will focus on improving interpersonal communication skills.
 It will be designed specifically for students planning careers where contact with the public is essential.
 This course will deal with such topics as listening and interviewing skills, group dynamics, conflict management, meeting management, and basic teaching skills.
 Evaluation for the course will be based primarily on projects.
 This course would be open to all technicians and required for students in the Animal Health Technology program.